HaslRepos/gettingandcleaningdata/CodeBook.md

 Possible values: 1 - 30

 ####activity
-Name of the activity performed
+Name of the activity performed.

 Type: char